Skip to main content

-Real Estate Client Retention: Why Only 12% of Buyers Return
+Real Estate Client Retention: 88% Would Rehire, 12% Do

 You are at the closing table.
 Keys are handed over.
 Your buyers are beaming.
 Hugs all around, promises of five-star reviews, maybe even a bottle of wine with a thank-you card.
 You mentally log them as future referral sources and move on to the next transaction.
 This moment feels like the beginning of a long working relationship.